MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OrganizationConfig.md

 The EndUserMailNotificationForDelayedDelicensingEnabled parameter enables or disables periodic email warnings to affected users that have pending Exchange Online license removal requests on their mailboxes.
 Valid values are:

-- $true: Affected users receive periodic email notifications about losing access to their mailbox starting after ~18 days from the Exchange Online license removed from their mailbox.
+- $true: Affected users receive periodic email notifications about losing access to their mailbox starting after ~18 days from when the Exchange Online license was removed from their mailbox.
 - $false: Affected users don't receive periodic email notifications about losing access to their mailbox.
 This is the default value.

 The value of this parameter is meaningful on when the value of the DelayedDelicensingEnabled parameter is $true.

-Use the TenantAdminNotificationForDelayedDelicensingEnable to send weekly Service Health [Service Health](https://learn.microsoft.com/en-US/microsoft-365/enterprise/view-service-health?view=o365-worldwide&WT.mc_id=365AdminCSH_inproduct).advisory notifications for admins about count of EXO delicensed users in their Tenant over a period of 7 days, which are in 30 days grace period.
+Use the TenantAdminNotificationForDelayedDelicensingEnabled parameter to turn on weekly Service Health advisory notifications for admins about the number of Exchange Online delicensed users who are in the 30 day grace period over the last 7 days.
+For more information about Service Health, see [How to check Microsoft 365 service health](https://learn.microsoft.com/microsoft-365/enterprise/view-service-health).

 ```yaml
 Type: Boolean